 1. Use An Enzymatic Cleaner

-Your number 1 solution to remove cat odor left by a previous tenant or owner should be enzymatic cleaners.
+Your number one solution to remove cat odor left by a previous tenant should be enzymatic cleaners.
 Enzymatic cleaners break down the urine, eliminating the pungent smell’s source.

 Ensure you follow user guides and instructions.
 However, most enzymatic cleaners require you to give the enzymatic cleaner enough time to work.
 Grab your preferred enzymatic cleaner and douse the problem area.

-Let it sit in place for the required time before blot drying or vacuuming the spot.
+Let it sit in place for the required time before blotting, drying, or vacuuming the spot.

 Repeat as many times as necessary to get rid of the odor.